sevketbinali/3D-Survival-Game-Unity/README.md

  Install UnityHub.<br>
  With UnityHub opened click **ADD**<br>
  Select the project directory<br>
- Wait unity setup your project
+ Wait unity setup your project <br>
+ This project also uses URP. <br>
+ You need to add Universal RP in unity package manager.

 ### Controls :
  Move  :&nbsp;&nbsp; W, A, S, D or arrow keys. <br>